A stable, affordable, quality home is necessary for our wellbeing and dignity.

 - Change the frame by conducting campaign-based research and supporting the public health field to communicate powerfully about the necessity of stable, affordable, dignified housing for our collective wellbeing

-- Build a new base of support by convening public health partners allies to bring our power as a sector to uplift housing justice campaigns
+- Build a new base of support by convening public health partners and allies to bring our power as a sector to uplift housing justice campaigns

 - Bridge public health agencies and organizing by connecting public health agencies and housing justice organizers, to build strong inside-outside partnerships with the power to win and enact structural change